aaron-grau/curic/sql/projects/aa_questions/README.md

     * E.g., `User#fname` will return the `fname` of the user object that was populated from a row in the `users` database.

-Before writing any more code, take some time to test out what you've done so far in the console.
-Everything should work before you move on.
+Before writing any more code, take some time to make sure what you've done so far works by loading files in the console and testing your new methods.
+Everything should work before you go to the next phase.

 ## Queries